particle-iot/docs/src/content/firmware.md

 `Serial1:` This channel is available via the Core's TX and RX pins.

-`Serial2:` This channel is available via the Core's D1(TX) and D0(RX) pins.
-Serial2 is not available by default, to save Flash memory when not in use.
+`Serial2:` This channel is optionally available via the Core's D1(TX) and D0(RX) pins.
 To use Serial2, add `#include "Serial2.h"` near the top of your Spark App's main code file.

 To use the TX/RX (Serial1) or D1/D0 (Serial2) pins to communicate with your personal computer, you will need an additional USB-to-serial adapter.
 To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core to your device's ground.